json4s/json4s/README.md

 Summary of the features:

 * Fast JSON parser
-* LINQ style queries
+* LINQ-style queries
 * Case classes can be used to extract values from parsed JSON
 * Diff & merge
 * DSL to produce valid JSON
-* XPath like expressions and HOFs to manipulate JSON
+* XPath-like expressions and HOFs to manipulate JSON
 * Pretty and compact printing
 * XML conversions
 * Serialization
-* Low level pull parser API
+* Low-level pull parser API

 Installation
 ============